yuqiii-wang/KnowledgeNotes/math/finance/repo/repo_practices.md

 Flexibility and ease of trading makes this a market for almost any type of firm involved in borrowing or lending collateralized cash

+## Business Motivations

+* United States Federal Reserve Used Repo for Federal Funds Rate (FFR) Adjustment

+Repurchase agreements add reserves to the banking system and then after a specified period of time withdraw them; reverse repos initially drain reserves and later add them back.
+This tool can also be used to stabilize interest rates (FFR).

+* Relationship Between Repo and SOFR

+Secured Overnight Financing Rate (SOFR) is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities with a diverse set of borrowers and lenders;.
+It is based entirely on transactions (not estimates), hence serving a good alternative to London Inter-Bank Offered Rate (LIBOR).

+SOFR reflects transactions in the Treasury repo market, that in the Treasury repo market, people borrow money using Treasury debt as collateral.

 ## Risks